MrSmith33/vox/internals.md

 ### Read source

-Files use 2 arenas: one for file info records and one for file contents.
+Files use 2 arenas: one for file info records (`SourceFileInfo`) and one for file contents.

 Source files are read sequentially into an arena.

 Before each source there is a start of input char `char SOI_CHAR = '\2'`, and after last source char there is end of input char `char EOI_CHAR = '\3'`.

 During lexing those turn into corresponding tokens: `TokenType.SOI`, `TokenType.EOI`.

-File info (`SourceFileInfo`) contains file name,

 ### Lexing